 My neighbor and I were arguing over his home construction project, which is taking about a month to complete.
 There were many issues, including property destruction and noise levels.
 We went to mediation, and for the most part, have agreed on solutions.
 Now the mediator would like to draft a settlement agreement.
 How can I make sure this agreement is as strong as possible?

-For example, “I agree to pay John $3,500 by next Wednesday” might be preferable to “Party A hereby warrants, represents and covenants that it shall remit payment to Party B in the amount of not less than three-thousand and five hundred USD on or before the 21st Day of June, 2015.”
-The legalese might look more “official” but it can easily result in confusion and ambiguity.
+For example, "I agree to pay John $3,500 by next Wednesday" might be preferable to "Party A hereby warrants, represents and covenants that it shall remit payment to Party B in the amount of not less than three-thousand and five hundred USD on or before the 21st Day of June, 2022."
+The legalese might look more "official" but can easily result in confusion and ambiguity.

 Also, make sure that you are both able to follow the terms of the agreement.
-This involves what is called “reality testing”; you should each be honest with yourselves and one another about your ability to perform what's required.
-It’s easy for your neighbor to say that he agrees to pay you $3,500 by next Wednesday, but can he really?
+This involves what is called "reality testing"; you should each be honest with yourselves and one another about your ability to perform what's required.
+It's easy for your neighbor to say that he agrees to pay you $3,500 by a certain date, but can he really?
 Does he have this money in his checking account or in cash?
 If not, how quickly could he realistically liquidate money from a savings or investment account?
 Avoid potential breaches of the agreement by ensuring that the terms are reasonable and likely to be met by both parties.